How to do EFT Emotional Freedom Techniques Tapping

 Now with that in mind, start tapping lightly on the following points using a couple of fingers from your preferred hand.

 1. Karate Chop point – fleshy side of your hand just below the pinkie.
 As you tap, focus on the feeling you are experiencing most intensely.
-You might like to say the Set-Up Statement such as “Even though I have this anxious feeling in my stomach, I am actually safe right now” or you may choose to just focus quietly on the feeling.
+You might like to say the Set-Up Statement such as “Even though I have this anxious feeling in my stomach, I accept my feelings and allow my body to relax” or you may choose to just focus quietly on the feeling.

 2. Top of your head – tapping on the top centre of your head, and either repeating the word you are focused on “this anxious feeling” or quietly focusing on the feelings, without words.